GSA/digitalgov.gov/content/events/2018/10/2018-10-12-gsa-future-services-now-emerging-tech-for-government-services.md

 ---

-The [U.S. General Services Administration’s Emerging Citizen Technology Office](https://emerging.digital.gov/) is kicking off the new fiscal year with a half-day symposium with leading agencies, industry, and civic collaborators.
+The [U.S. General Services Administration](https://www.gsa.gov/)'s [Emerging Citizen Technology Office](https://emerging.digital.gov/) is kicking off the new fiscal year with a half-day symposium with leading agencies, industry, and civic collaborators.
 Participants will learn practical innovations available today in Artificial Intelligence, Robotic Process Automation, and other emerging technologies to improve public services for the American people.

 Emerging technologies don’t just hold the potential to impact how government delivers services, it is already changing how we manage data-driven decision-making, customer service, and more.
 To realize emerging technology’s full potential, we must better understand current applications and real-world implications beyond the hype.